fspdevs/VSF/README.md

 - Remove Address and Phone number from table
 - Addtional Styling (Fonts Colors, shadows, padding, spacing)
 - Eventually Create Homeowner will be moved to the homeowner.js page but this button will remain here

 ## Account Page () (Avery)

-- Remove Link Social MEdia Links, deactivate password
+- Remove Link Social Media Links, deactivate password
 - Definitely needs Styling
 - Change the forms to dropdowns after you click the "forgot password" or "change password" buttton
 - Edit email button that creates a form dropdown